lucasrizoli/dotfiles/README.md

 # Lucas's dotfiles

-Preferences and configurations for *nix, OS X, and certain software.
-A work in progress.
+Preferences and configurations for shell (bash, zsh), OS X, and certain software.
+May be brittle.
+Forever a work in progress.

 ## Copying

 Feel free to copy whatever you feel can be useful to you.
 Most everything in these files has been cut-and-paste from others' dotfiles anyway.

-I've made an effort to keep things seperable from applications and my username and etc. but do not guarantee that this is so.
+I've made an effort to keep things separable from applications and my username and etc. but do not guarantee that this is so.

 ## Thanks